Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 Trimester Breakdown

-Pregnancy is divided into three trimesters, each marked by important developmental milestones.
+Pregnancy is divided into three trimesters, each marked by important developmental milestones, which can be tracked as you calculate your due date.

 First Trimester (Week 1–12)